Roldo Bartimole

 Roldo Bartimole (born April 5, 1933) is an American journalist.
 He was born in Bridgeport, Connecticut.
 He worked for a series of newspapers, including The Wall Street Journal and The Cleveland Plain Dealer, before founding his own newsletter, Point of View, in 1968.
 In 1991, he was the recipient of the second annual Joe A. Callaway Award for Civic Courage.
 Upon his induction in 2004 to the Cleveland Journalism Hall of Fame, Editor & Publisher described him as "Cleveland's most famous and iconoclastic media critic."
 He has been a critic of the Cleveland, Ohio, political scene since Point of View's founding and continues to report and comment on Cleveland politics today.
 In 2024, he received the Herrick Award from the Early Settlers Association of the Western Reserve for his contributions to Cleveland.

 Bartimole wrote for various other publications, both online and offline, following his final issue of Point of View.
 Among them were The Cleveland Edition, the Cleveland Free Times, Cool Cleveland, and a blog, Have Coffee Will Write.
 He continued to report on and make observations about Cleveland politics.
 In 2018, he announced that he was retiring from journalism, but he began writing again for Have Coffee Will Write in 2019.
-In September of 2021, he once again announced his retirement from journalism, and he began a retrospective collaboration with Cleveland Review of Books to republish his past essays.
+In September 2021, he once again announced his retirement from journalism, and he began a retrospective collaboration with Cleveland Review of Books to republish his past essays.